antimo2001/BowlingKata2/README.md

 ### Future Exploration

-- [ ] i should learn how to use github's feature to create tags (instead of using branches to create my "tags", which i intended to be simply read-only branches while i continue to commit new code in to the master-branch)
+- [x] i should learn how to use github's feature to create tags (instead of using branches to create my "tags", which i intended to be simply read-only branches while i continue to commit new code in to the master-branch) ...how do tags in git work? why doesn't Github Desktop have an easy button for tagging?